Jury: Filmmaker Paul Haggis liable for $7.5M in rape suit

 NEW YORK (AP) — A jury ordered Academy Award-winning filmmaker Paul Haggis Thursday to pay at least $7.5 million to a woman who accused him of rape in one of several #MeToo-era cases that have put Hollywood notables’ behavior on trial this fall.
-The jury also decided that additional punitive damages should be awarded, but the amount is to be decided later.
+The jury also plans to award additional punitive damages.

 Veering from sex to red-carpet socializing to Scientology, the civil court trial pitted Haggis, known for writing best picture Oscar winners “Million Dollar Baby” and “Crash,” against Haleigh Breest, a publicist who met him while working at movie premieres in the early 2010s.
 After a screening afterparty in January 2013, he offered her a lift home and invited her to his New York apartment for a drink.